Letizia Roscher: 2023–24 season

 After dealing with injury difficulties that impacted their training, Roscher/Schuster started the season with an eleventh-place at the 2023 CS Nebelhorn Trophy.
 They were tenth as well at the 2023 CS Finlandia Trophy.
 Appearing on the Grand Prix at the 2023 Skate Canada International, Roscher/Schuster placed eighth.
 The pair did not compete for the remainder of the season.

 2024–25 season

 Roscher/Schuster began the season by finishing eighth at the 2024 CS Nebelhorn Trophy and fourth at the 2024 Diamond Spin.
-Continuing to compete on the 2024–25 ISU Challenger Series, the pair placed sixth at the 2024 CS Warsaw Cup and fourth at the 2024 CS Golden Spin of Zagreb.
+Continuing to compete on the 2024–25 Challenger Series, the pair placed sixth at the 2024 CS Warsaw Cup and fourth at the 2024 CS Golden Spin of Zagreb.

 At the 2025 German Championships, Roscher/Schuster won the silver medal behind Hase/Volodin.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, the pair finished the event in twelfth place.
 They subsequently followed this up with a fourth-place finish at the 2025 International Challenge Cup.

 Roscher/Schuster closed the season by placing fifth at the Road to 26 Trophy in Milan, Italy, a test event for the 2026 Winter Olympics.

+2025–26 season

+Roscher/Schuster opened the season by competing on the 2025–26 Challenger Series, finishing fourteenth at the 2025 CS Nebelhorn Trophy and eighth at the 2025 CS Trialeti Trophy.
+They went on to place sixth at the 2025 Swiss Open, fifth at the 2025 Cup of Innsbruck, and eleventh at the 2025 CS Golden Spin of Zagreb.

+In December, they won the bronze medal at the 2026 German Championships.
+Shortly after the event, the pair announced the end of their partnership.